Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Recent Performances

-- In last week's outing against the Raiders, Sutton was targeted five times, picking up 33 yards on four receptions.
+- In last week's matchup with the Raiders, Sutton reeled in four passes for 33 yards while being targeted five times.

-- Sutton has recorded 54 receiving yards (18.0 per game), hauling in seven balls on 14 targets during his last three games.
+- Sutton has grabbed seven passes (on 14 targets) for 54 yards (18.0 per game) in his last three games.

 Sutton's Denver Teammates